allenblade-commits/Just-Verilog-Tings/README.md

 # HDLBits Solutions 🚀

-This repository contains my solutions for **[HDLBits](https://hdlbits.01xz.net/)** problems, with well-commented Verilog code and explanations.
+This repository contains my solutions for some Verilog problems, with well-commented Verilog code and explanations.

 ## 📌 Features
 - ✅ **Well-commented Verilog solutions**